The Best Things to Do in Haarlem in the Netherlands: A Local’s Guide

 The most popular museums are The Teylers Museum and the Frans Hals Museum, both located in the city centre.
 The first one is a scientific museum with many objects, paintings and more.
 And it even has its own observatory—how cool is that?!
 The second one offers art of Frans Hals.
 He was a painter from Haarlem and one of the most important artists of The Netherlands.

 What should visitors know about transportation around the city?

 You can easily take the bus within the city.
 Just get your public transport card at the yellow machines at the train station where you can put money on.
 With this card you can go by train, bus, metro and tram everywhere in The Netherlands.
 Haarlem only has buses and trains, but that’s all you need.
 And of course: don’t forget to hire a bike (very Dutch!) and explore the city this way.
 That’s by far the easiest way to get around.

-Looking for even more tips about where to go and what to do in Haarlem?
+Looking for even more tips about the best places to go and things to do in Haarlem?
 Maaike loves helping visitors plan their trip to Haarlem (or Leiden or Amsterdam), so reach out to her at Travel a Lut, or check out her beautiful photos from Haarlem and beyond on Instagram!